syedjawadakhtar/RPPL/README.md

 - RRT_2D_polygons.py:  Similar to RRT_2D_discs.py, but instead works for obstacles that are simple polygons.
 To create an example problem, use draw_polygons.py.

 - RRT_LSR.py:  Solves planning problems using goal bias or bidirectional RRT for a 2D kinematic chain of line segments with a fixed base and arbitrarily many links.
 The base is fixed.

+#### Edits to the library
+This library was asked to be edited for the course [Fundementals of Sensing, Tracking and Autonomy - 2](https://opas.peppi.oulu.fi/en/course/IC00AK50/35227) at the University of Oulu.